 So how long will Kimchi keep?

 When stored at the ideal temperature that’s close to the freezing point of 32 F, kimchi will keep for 3 months or more.
 If the temperature of your fridge is higher (which is normally the case), it will probably keep for at least a month or more.
-Kimchi will start to taste just too sour when it starts to go bad at which point, the best way to eat them is by cooking them.
-Kimchi will go bad – it will have this whitish kind of film when it has been really too long and will also smell very pungently sour.
+Kimchi will start to taste just too sour when it starts to go bad – at which point, the best way to eat them is by cooking them by making Kimchi Jjigae, Budae Jjigae, Kimchi soft tofu stew, Kimchi fried rice and of course Kimchi Mari!
+Kimchi will sometimes go bad – it will have this whitish kind of film when it has been really too long and will also smell very pungently sour.
 You don’t want to eat it at this stage.